WHY BENEFIT FUNDS NEED LEGAL COUNSEL

 NYSUT Member Benefits can also assist your local's benefit fund.
 This website contains a variety of information regarding various benefit fund-related topics, including a pre-recorded Benefit Fund Best Practices webinar provided by the law offices of Blitman & King.
 Member Benefits also holds a biennial Member Benefits Conference that offers face-to-face presentations from experts on key topics of interest to benefit funds such as best practices, fiduciary training, ACA-related topics, etc. The next conference is scheduled to be held in Fall 2020.

 Do you need to speak with an attorney?
 Member Benefits has contracted with the law offices of Blitman & King and Lipsitz Green Scime Cambria to provide a free one-hour consultation to locals and benefit funds that have any questions and would like to discuss hiring them to represent the local or fund relating to benefit related matters.
 Both firms provide competitive rates to NYSUT locals and benefit funds.
-To access their services, please contact the Member Benefits Benefits Coordinator covering your region below.
+To access their services, please contact the Member Benefits Coordinator covering your region by clicking here.